Pepe (footballer, born October 1983)

-Marcos Paulo Aguiar de Jesus (born 4 October 1983), better known as Pepe, is a Brazilian former footballer.
+Marcos Paulo Aguiar de Jesus (born 4 October 1983), better known as Pepe, is a Brazilian former professional footballer who played as a forward for Bidvest Wits in the South African Premiership, among other clubs.

-Biography
+Career

-Born in São Simão, São Paulo state, Pepe started his professional career with Mogi Mirim, then left for teams in São Paulo state, except Brasil de Farroupilha and Cidade Azul.
-He joined Linense in March 2005, a Campeonato Paulista Segunda Divisão club (São Paulo state 4th level).
-In August 2005 he left for Cidade Azul, which is from Campeonato Catarinense Série B1 (Santa Catarina 3rd level).
+Born in São Simão, São Paulo state, Pepe started his professional career with Mogi Mirim, then played for teams in São Paulo state as well as for Brasil de Farroupilha and Cidade Azul.
+He joined Linense in March 2005, a Campeonato Paulista Segunda Divisão club (São Paulo state fourth level).
+In August 2005 he left for Cidade Azul, playing in the Campeonato Catarinense Série B1 (Santa Catarina third level).

-In January 2006 he was signed by Primavera of Campeonato Paulista Série A3., in April he left for Guaçuano of Campeonato Paulista Segunda Divisão.
+In January 2006 he signed for Primavera of Campeonato Paulista Série A3. in April he moved to Guaçuano of Campeonato Paulista Segunda Divisão.